open-ephys/ONI/source/hw-spec/controller/channels/read_channel.rst

 Read Word Alignment
 ---------------------

 Hardware implementations of controllers might require a :ref:`word size<read-word-alignment-reg>` greater than 8 bits.
-In that case, the controller is required to increase the ``Read_Sample_Size`` values of all devices on the :ref:`dev-table` so they fit into the required word alignment.
-Extra bytes after the size defined on the :term:`Device Datasheet` will be padded with 0xFF.
+In that case, the controller MUST increase the ``rd_samp_size`` provided each devices' :ref:`dev-desc` within the :ref:`dev-table` so they fit into the required word alignment.
+Extra bytes after the size defined on the :term:`Device Datasheet`'s :ref:`dev-datasheet-read-format` will be padded with 0xFF.